elizabeth-poggie/elizabeth-poggie/_content/notes/14-user-interfaces.md

 Why?

 - `!important` wins against all other rules.
-- inline styling is the next "in line" for priority, despite "id" being the most specific selector.
+- Inline styling is the next "in line" for priority, despite "id" being the most specific selector.

 # Do I have to memorize this ???